-Interest rate risk is the risk from the Company's exposure to increases and decreases in financial instrument values caused by fluctuations in interest rates.
+Interest rate risk is the that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company has cash and restricted cash balances.
-The interest earned approximates fair value rates, and the Company is not at a significant risk to fluctuating interest rates as it does not have any fluctuating interest bearing debt.
+The interest earned approximates fair value rates, and the Company is not at a significant risk to fluctuating interest rates as it does not have any debt bearing interest at floating rates.